 - Supporters with Blue Badges are not permitted to park in Homes for Haringey (HfH) estate car parks.
 A resident parking permit and a Blue Badge is required to park on any HfH estate, and anyone parking without a valid permit will receive a fine or could have their car towed away.

-- Please avoid parking on yellow lines as this could affect pre and post-match traffic flows and various post-math crowd control options.
+- Please avoid parking on yellow lines as this could affect pre and post-match traffic flows and various post-match crowd control options.

 Supporters with Blue Badges can park outside the Traffic Management (road closure) Zone without any time restriction in line with the Blue Badge Scheme terms and conditions.
 However, they may have a longer distance to travel to and from the Stadium.